 [00:02:45] 200000 0 0 0

+ltfsdm retrieve

+ltfsdm retrieve

 OpenLTFS is relying on the tape and drive inventory information that is internally available in Spectrum Archive LE.
 OpenLTFS is storing this information also internally to request them as little as possible from Spectrum Archive LE.
 Therefore, it can happen that it become outdated: e.g. if a user manually mounts a tape.
 The ltfsdm retrieve command is able to do a synchronization in such a case.

 ltfsdm help